 #3 SB: What is Elevate Masters?

 The idea is that the artists can get into the zone without having to talk to the audience, and then they’ll start educating.
-Each segment will have it’s own DJ sets (for example, the barber segment features old school hip hop).
-There will be segments on barbering, cutting, styling and color.
-At the end, the artists will walk the audience through everything that happened with the color models—the beautiful results and what didn’t work out.
+Each segment will have its own DJ sets (for example, the barber segment features old school hip hop).
+There will be segments on barbering, cutting, styling, and color.
+In the end, the artists will walk the audience through everything that happened with the color models—the beautiful results and what didn’t work out.

-During the finale, three artists will do a hair mix up/mash up, rotating between each other’s models.
-And of course, we’ll still have a party afterwards, including awards.
+During the finale, three artists will do a hair mix up/mashup, rotating between each other’s models.
+And of course, we’ll still have a party afterward, including awards.
 Attendees will be able to see these haircuts on stage and go to a class the next day to learn how to do it themselves.
 We want to be transparent and give away as much as possible.